namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 All they know how to do is just hide behind their backlog and just sound very agitated whenever people dont acknowlege items that have been placed into each sprint backlog.
 But this person never asks for feedback. ever .
 And boy do they love the PI Planning .
 We did the pi planning thing , everyone participated hoping it would finally be a team effort, and then at the end this product owner person they just rearranged everything , putting their own preferred projects at the top but they were actually doing it while sharing their screen haha so we had a kind of embarrassing moment and we said hey what are you doing , we literally just spent two days doing this team thing and now you are just deciding everything; what the heck was the point of all that if you wre just going to change everything last minute.

-Terrible human.
+Arguably pointless.
 Anyway, actually I suppose I shouldn't blame this person, instead I suppose Scrum and SAFe gave them this weird mission of lead-by-backlog and that is kind of what they are spinelessly doing.
 And I really love reading this Google SWE culture document because it reminds me of the good old days of working projects at past companies .

 ## BYOA
 bring your own agile. if someone offers you a SAFe space, jyst say thanks but no thanks 😂